MohammadGhajari/Luthien/README.md

 - backend/: Contains all the server-side code, including the configuration, routes, controllers, and models.
 - frontend/: Contains the React code for the client-side, with organized folders for components, pages, Redux-related files, and styles.

+## Contributing

+We welcome contributions to enhance the functionality and performance of Luthien.
+If you want to contribute, please follow these steps:

+1. **Fork the project.**:
+2. **Create a new branch for your feature or bugfix.**:
+3. **Commit your changes and push the branch.**:
+4. **Create a Pull Request and explain your changes.**:

+Enjoy using Luthien!
+Feel free to reach out if you encounter any issues or have suggestions for improvement.😉